The strategy to be used for managing the thread pools that back the 3 types of schedulers in the Mule Runtime # (cpu_light, cpu_intensive and I/O). # Possible values are: # - UBER: All three scheduler types will be backed by one uber uber thread pool (default since 4.3.0) # - DEDICATED: Each schedul

 sftp:read) .
 Applicable strings in the logs are

-For CPU-bound computations, usually taking more than 10ms to execute.
-These tasks should not perform any IO activities.
-Examples include the Transform Message component (
+For CPU-bound computations, usually taking more than 10 ms to execute.
+These tasks should not perform any I/O activities.
+One example is the Transform Message component (

 ee:transform).
 The applicable string in the logs is